-You may subtract 25% (.25) of any net long-term capital gain included in your federal adjusted gross income that is derived from an investment in an asset acquired after December 31, 2011.
+You may subtract 25% (.25) of any net long-term capital gain included in your federal adjusted gross income that is derived from an investment in an asset acquired after December 31, 2011

-Use the worksheet on page 28 of these instructions, Worksheet for Net Long-Term Capital Gain Subtraction for Assets Acquired after December 31, 2011, to determine the allowable subtraction.
+Complete the Worksheet for Net Long-Term Capital Gain Subtraction for Assets Acquired after December 31, 2011, at the end of these instructions to determine the allowable subtraction.
 Keep the worksheet for your records.